skiphansen/pano_man/README.md

 * Port code to the [second generation](https://github.com/tomverbeure/panologic-g2) of the Pano
 * Once basic USB support is available add support for USB Joysticks

-* Port other games that ran on the same hardware such as invaders and  galaxian
+* Port other games that ran on the same hardware such as Invaders and Galaxian